pcuenca/majordomo/README.md

 ## Plugin: github issues

-Send a webhook message with the issue overview every time someone mentions the `#issue_number`.
+Send a webhook message [with the issue overview](https://developer.github.com/v3/issues/#get-a-single-issue) every time someone mentions the issue number prefixed with `#`.

 * Setup with a token, owner and repo in `plugins/show_github_issue.js`.